‘Home sweet home’: is it your place to relax, have fun and be nourished?

 If you are interested to read more about the science of positive and negative ions see here.

-Natural wooden flooring or cotton or hemp carpets and rugs are very healing to have in our homes.
-Walk barefoot on these natural materials in your home.
+Natural wooden flooring or cotton or hemp carpets and rugs are very healing to have in your home, and are especially beneficial when you walk barefoot.

 Walking barefoot on these natural products helps to replenish your body with negative ions.
 It releases the build-up of toxic positive ions in your body.